 How to get there

-The Southern Great Barrier Reef's Lady Elliot Island is a 25 minute scenic flight from Bundaberg.
-Flights also depart from Hervey Bay's Fraser Coast Airport, the Redcliffe Aerodrome at Brisbane, and the Gold Coast.
+The Southern Great Barrier Reef's Lady Elliot Island is a 25-minute scenic flight from Bundaberg.
+Flights also depart from Hervey Bay's Fraser Coast Airport, the Redcliffe Aerodrome in Brisbane, and the Gold Coast.

 Things to do and top attractions on Lady Elliot Island

 Meet a manta ray

 Lady Elliot is one of the top five destinations on Earth for diving with manta rays, according to the Professional Association of Diving Instructors (PADI).
 You can snorkel or dive with manta rays all year round (though they congregate in larger numbers between May and September).
 These gentle, awe-inspiring creatures have wings spanning up to seven metres (23 feet).

 Take a turtle tour

 Between November and February each year, green and loggerhead turtles return to Lady Elliot Island to lay their eggs – a sight you can see by joining a night-time guided tour.
 After darkness falls, watch the turtles scramble up to the beach around the resort to lay between 80 and 180 eggs in deep pits.
 Alternatively, visit between February and April to see hundreds of tiny turtle hatchlings emerge from the sand and make their way down to the water.

 Pull on protective reef shoes, grab a pair of reef walking poles and follow the island's daily guided walk, which explores the lagoon's reef in fascinating detail.
 With the help of a piece of equipment called a seascope you'll see marine creatures such as sea cucumbers, starfish, urchins, coral, clams and crabs, as well as plenty of technicoloured fish.

 Go scuba diving in paradise